8 people found dead in truck in 'human trafficking crime'

-Eight people have been found dead in a tractor-trailer outside a Walmart in Texas in what police are calling a horrific human trafficking case.
+Eight people were found dead in a tractor-trailer outside a Walmart store in the stifling summer heat in what police called a horrific human trafficking case, and the driver was arrested.

-Several other people, possibly dozens, were found in the truck, which didn't have a working air conditioning system, and they were taken to hospitals, firefighters said.
+Several other people, possibly dozens, were found in the truck, which didn't have a working air conditioning system despite blistering temperatures that topped 100 degrees, and they were taken to hospitals, authorities said.
+The driver had been held, authorities said, but they didn't release the driver's identity.

-A person from the truck approached a Walmart employee in a parking lot and asked for water late Saturday night or early Sunday morning, San Antonio police said.
+A person from the truck approached a Walmart employee in a parking lot and asked for water late Saturday night or early Sunday morning, said police in San Antonio, where temperatures on Saturday reached 101 degrees.
 The employee gave the person the water and then called police, and when officers arrived they found the eight people dead in the back of the trailer, police Chief William McManus said.

 Investigators checked store surveillance video, which showed vehicles had arrived and picked up other people from the tractor-trailer, police said.